Sport in Kosovo: Handball

+participation were they won another bronze medal at the 2017 IHF Emerging Nations Championship held in Bulgaria.
+Their first Team Sport success for the country in their young handball history.

 At the 2021 World Men's Handball Championship – European qualification tournament, Kosovo drew with Italy 26–26 and defeated Georgia 30–21 to take second place, behind Romania, in the qualifying group, but were not able to progress to the second phase of qualifying.

 Volleyball

 The first volleyball championship was held in Pristina from 24–26 October 1948, with six teams participating: Proleteri, Buduçnosti, Trepça, Borac, Metohia, and Brastvo.
 During 1966–1967, four teams from Kosovo took part in the second division of the league of former Yugoslavia.
 In 1990 KV Prishtina-Elektroekonomia took part in qualification to enter the first division of the former Yugoslavia but did not succeed.
 The first League of Women was organized in 1975.
 Today the Volleyball Federation of Kosovo organizes competitions both men and women.
 Teams participating in Superleague of Kosovo are: Theranda, KV Drenica, KV R&Rukolli, KV Besa, KV Luboteni, KV Ferizaji.